Will you be my friend if I give you $20,000?

 My friend is an agent, should I use them?

-Buying or selling a home, are your thinking you will have to use your friend?
+Buying or selling a home in Hawaii, Maui or Oahu, are your thinking you will have to use your friend?

 Some will enlist the help of a friend or relative who happens to work in real estate, but experts caution that hiring a friend as your real estate agent could backfire.